 Is Jobscan Good for Freelancers?

-Clients do often request a resumé for freelance roles.
+Clients do sometimes request a resumé for freelance roles.
 However, I think how much Jobscan will help you is dependent on the kind of freelancing you do.
-Writers and designers, for example, are probably more reliant on establishing and maintaining a good portfolio.
+Writers and designers, for example, are probably more reliant on establishing and maintaining a good portfolio, and their clients are very unlikely to be using ATS systems.

 On the other hand, if you’re a “day rate” consultant, or a freelancer in the corporate world who relies on Linkedin for freelance networking, Jobscan could prove a useful tool.
-There’s always the free trial, AND the limited “free forever” version if you want to find out for yourself.
+It’s probably a good fit for “day rate” IT contractors too.

 - A “free forever” version, and a free premium trial.